The British Blue cat, or the British Shorthair Blue, is more than what she seems.

 These felines are described as warm, calm, and affectionate.
 However, the cats are rarely considered “lap cats.”
 You can expect your feline to sit close to you, but not on top of you.

-Although, you may notice your feline friend following closely behind you as you walk.
+Although you may notice your feline friend following closely behind you as you walk.

-These cats have somewhat meek voices compared to their cousins, but they do have big personalities and a love of children and other animals.
+These cats have somewhat meek voices compared to their cousins.
+But they do have big personalities and a love of children and other animals.

-British Blue Cat Personality
+British Blue Temperament

 This energy also carries over into the hunting department, even when it comes to the more gentle and laid back cats.